main235081/coffee-shop-recipes/syrups/hazelnut.md

 ### Step 1

 - Stirring occasionally, toast hazelnuts in a pan on medium heat for about 4 minutes or until aromatic.
+Make sure to use raw hazelnut

 ### Step 2